MilesEDaniels/Exploratory_Analysis_CRR_TDM/README.md

 Another way to look at this data, however, is shown below where the time series of CRR is plotted, but each year is color coded by brood year TDM.
 Looking at the data this way seems to show that brood years with a significant amount of TDM often have a CRR of < 1.

-## Below is a time series of CRR color coded by TDM after adjusting for hatchery and age (upper plot is CRR on normal scale while the lower plot has CRR logged).
+## Below is a time series of CRR color coded by TDM after adjusting for hatchery and age (upper plot is CRR on normal scale while the lower plot has CRR on a log scale).
 ![plot](CRR_Time_TDM_Coded_Hatchery_Age_Adjusted_4_19_24.png)

 ![plot](CRR_Time_TDM_Coded_Hatchery_Age_Adjusted_Log_4_19_24.png)